E066 Career Development Strategies E066 The Job Market of Today, The Job Market of Tomorrow: A Panel Discussion

-In this panel, we discussed the current state of affairs in the today’s job market, including:
+In this panel, we discussed the current state of affairs in today’s job market, including:

-+ How did the expectations of the employees towards their employers and working environments change in the last few years?
++ How did the employees’ expectations towards their employers and working environments change in the last few years?

 + How to build trust as a company?
-How to attract and nourish talent?
+How do attract and nourish talent?

 + The Great Reset: are the conspiracy theories true?